nylon009/gvoa/README.md

 Feature List:
-1. Parse the html page and save the text and mp3 locally;
+1. Parse the html page and save the text and mp3 locally
-1. Support offline mode even when the mobile is not connect to internet;
+2. Support offline mode even when the mobile is not connect to internet
-1. Play/Pause mp3 locally;
+3. Play/Pause mp3 locally
-1. User can adjust font of the RSS text;
+4. User can adjust font of the RSS text